The Bones (song)

-"The Bones" is a song by American country singer Maren Morris, released by Columbia Nashville on February 22, 2019, as the second single from her second studio album, Girl (2019).
+"The Bones" is a song by American singer Maren Morris.
+It was released by Columbia Nashville on February 22, 2019, as the second single from her second studio album, Girl (2019).
 Morris co-wrote the song with Jimmy Robbins and Laura Veltz, while production was handled by Greg Kurstin.
-It serviced to hot adult contemporary radio on May 20, 2019.
-A sleeper hit, "The Bones" peaked at number 12 on the Billboard Hot 100 the following year of its release.
-It became the second-most successful country song of 2020 in the US.
+It was serviced to hot adult contemporary radio on May 20, 2019.

+A sleeper hit, "The Bones" peaked at number 12 on the US Billboard Hot 100 on the following year of its release, spending 52 weeks on the chart.
+It became the second-most successful country song of 2020 in the United States.
 The song has also received quadruple platinum certification by the Recording Industry Association of America (RIAA) and septuple platinum certification by Music Canada (MC).

-The song was nominated at the 63rd Grammy Awards for Best Country Song, earning Morris her twelfth nomination.
+"The Bones" was nominated at the 63rd Grammy Awards for Best Country Song, earning Morris her twelfth nomination.
 The single won two Country Music Association awards (one for single of the year 2020 and one for song of the year 2020) and one Academy of Country Music award (for song of the year 2021).

 Critical reception

-Jason Fontelieu praised the songwriting behind "The Bones" and in a review of its parent album wrote that "despite a clumsy midsection, Girl finishes strong with "The Bones" near the end of the album."
-Mike Wass of Idolator wrote that the harmonies in the Hozier remix "elevates [the song] to a rawer, more emotional place."
-Billy Dukes of Taste of Country called the song "a soulful pop anthem with a hint of country thrown in for good measure."
+Jason Fontelieu of The Diamondback praised the songwriting behind "The Bones" and in a review of its parent album wrote that "despite a clumsy midsection, Girl finishes strong with "The Bones" near the end of the album."
+Billy Dukes of Taste of Country called the song "a soulful pop anthem with a hint of country thrown in for good measure".